Buanderie/siamese/README.md

 It can also generate selective acknowledgements and retransmitted data to be useful as the core engine of a Hybrid ARQ transport protocol, and it exposes its custom memory allocator to help implement outgoing data queues.

-##### Target application: Sending a multi-part file quickly

-* If you're trying to send a file with under 2000 pieces (e.g. <3 MB of data on the Internet) as fast as possible, then you can use this library to generate some arbitrary amount of recovery data faster than Wirehair.

-Recovery speed is proportional to the amount of loss, so this is efficient for channels where almost all the data is expected to arrive with < 20% loss rate.
-For small losses it's faster than Wirehair but for larger losses it is slower.
-By betting that the network has a low (but non-zero) loss rate, median transfer time improves by using this method.

-For faster file transfer it is better to not use erasure correction codes and instead use retransmission for the bulk of lost data.
-For higher loss rates it is better to use a faster library like Wirehair.
-But for more normal situations this is a very useful tool.

-Note that for this application, a more suitable library is [fecal](https://github.com/catid/fecal).

 ##### Example Usage: